gordhansingh88/demo/README.md

 Hi this is README file from my-branch
 This is to see merge conflict in our branch and master branch

-Added new branch updates  .
+Add76d new branch updates  .
 Added some more update
 Hi this is README file from my-branch
 This is to see merge conflict in our branch and master branch